rexresearch

 effective.
 The aircraft may already have been accelerating

-less lift, possibly only 20% of the available lift, than it does
+much less lift, possibly only 20% of the available lift, than

-in FIG. 3, or to a position close to it, in order to minimize
+shown in FIG. 3, or to a position close to it, in order to

-the rotational drag on the rotor, but also to take advantage of
+minimize the rotational drag on the rotor, but also to take

-the induced lift resulting from the air flow through the rotor
+advantage of the induced lift resulting from the air flow

 [0024] In order to provide for optimum manoeuverability the